melezhik/RakuDist/README.md

 For example:

-`curl -d project=melezhik/Tomty -d os=debian -d sync_mode=on http://repo.westus.cloudapp.azure.com/rakudist/api/run/:github`
+`curl -d project=melezhik/Tomty -d os=debian http://repo.westus.cloudapp.azure.com/rakudist/api/run/:github`

 ## Testing projects in `modules/` folder

 This is mostly useful for demonstration purposes and or when testing API it self.